A look at Black women who have transformed the world through their pursuit of political power and activism

 Journalist, activist, researcher

-Ida B. Well was one of the most powerful voices in the first anti-lynching campaign in the US and an influential champion of intersectional feminism long before the concept had been coined.
+Ida B. Wells was one of the most powerful voices in the first anti-lynching campaign in the US and an influential champion of intersectional feminism long before the concept had been coined.
 The civil rights pioneer, who had been into slavery and orphaned as a teenager, went on to cofound the NAACP and co-own the Memphis Free Speech.

 In her early years, Wells was outspoken about lynching in the newspaper, which led to threats from white-owned businesses.
 After a mob invaded the Memphis Free Speech office and destroyed the building, she moved to New York and made a name for herself as a “journalist in exile.”